Epilepsy management plan

 Why have an epilepsy management plan?

-A well-prepared plan can help others to understand your condition and best respond to your needs.
-You can then share this document at your discretion with your school, workplace, service providers or any clubs or organisations you are involved in.
-This ensures you are cared for respectfully across different environments which can be reassuring and even potentially life-saving.
+A well-prepared plan can help others understand your condition and best respond to your needs.
+You can share this document at your discretion with your school, workplace, service providers or any clubs or organisations you are involved in.
+This ensures you are cared for respectfully which can be reassuring and even potentially life-saving.

 What information should be included?